iconify/icon-finder/docs/core/actions.md

 router.action('search', 'home');
 ```

-Router will automatically figure out if search action needs to create child view or if it needs to navigate to parent view before searching, so this action can be used in all views.
+The router will automatically figure out if search action needs to create child view or if it needs to navigate to parent view before searching, so this action can be used in all views.